William Bannon: Transportation to Van Diemen's Land

-He was 23 years old at the time and, according to convict records, Bannon was unable to read or write.

 Transportation to Norfolk Island

 Bannon was moved to the Cascades Probation Station, a penal institution on the Tasman Peninsular near Port Arthur.
 Bannon was able to escape to the mainland through the infamous 'dog-line' at Eaglehawk Neck.
 The dog-line was a line of savage dogs guarding the small isthmus between the Tasman Peninsular and the mainland that Thomas J. Lempriere, a commissary officer at Port Arthur, declared as 'impassable‘.
-The 15 October 1850 Government Gazette declared a reward was available for Bannon's capture.
+The Government Gazette dated 15 October 1850 declared a reward was available for Bannon's capture.
 Bannon was eventually captured and was sentenced to 18 months hard labour to be served on Norfolk Island.
-Bannon sailed on the ‘Franklin’ arriving at Norfolk Island on 9 December 1850.
+Bannon sailed on the Franklin arriving at Norfolk Island on 9 December 1850.

 At the time of Bannon's arrival Norfolk Island had been reopened for the second time as a penal settlement and was under the governorship of John Giles Price.
 Price was well known for his brutal and somewhat extreme management of prison discipline.
 While on Norfolk Island Bannon was sentenced to numerous infringements relating to disobedience, resulting in months of hard labour while chained.